 This requirement may be fulfilled by successfully completing any one of the following courses:

-Effective August 1, 1989, two credits of a sequential foreign language at the high school level or equivalent instruction at the postsecondary or college level is required for admission to the upper division.
+Effective Fall 2014, two credits in one foreign language at the secondary level or the equivalent at the postsecondary or college level is required for new and readmission students seeking A.A. degrees.

 This requirement may be satisfied through one of the following options: